jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 assert_all_are_in_closed_range(bike_share_rides_sample$duration_min_const, lower = 0, upper = 1440)
 ```

+Radical replacing!
+The method of replacing erroneous data with the range
+limit works well, but you could just as easily replace these values with
+`NA`s or something else instead.

 ### Date constraints

 Something has gone wrong and it looks like you have data with dates from